mdo-org/mdo/packages/mdo-flow-live-in-the-moment/README.md

   See: github.com/my-project/issues/123
 ```

-However, you notice the first to-do is not actionable, because the report won't be ready until tomorrow at 11am.
+However, you notice the first to-do is not actionable, because the report XYZ won't be ready until tomorrow at 11am.

 You assign it a start date: